for Healthcare Education

 Pre-vet students usually apply for admission to the school in their state of residence, if one is available.
 The acceptance rate for in-state applicants is generally far higher than the rate for out-of-state applicants.
 The Miami pre-vet advisors can help students from states without vet schools to decide where best to apply.
 Information about admission requirements, acceptance statistics, and other pertinent information for every vet school in North America is available through the AAVMC website.

-Chemistry 141/142 and BMZ 115/116 are prerequisites for other courses on this list, so it is strongly recommended that you take them during your first year in college.
-Do not use AP credit for these courses — take them at the college level.
+Chemistry 141/142 and BIO/MBI 115/116 are prerequisites for other courses on this list, so it is strongly recommended that you take them during your first year in college.
+Do not use AP credit for these courses — take them at the college level!

 All required courses must be completed with a grade of C or better — if you receive a C- or lower you must retake the course to have it count for vet school admissions.
 Some vet schools, including OSUVMC, require that you complete all the specifically required courses (except one) by the end of the first semester of the year in which you intend to apply.
 For Miami students, the one remaining specifically required course ordinarily would be biochemistry or second-semester physics.

-Vet schools look favorably on students taking rigorous courses, full course loads each term, and basic science courses that are pertinent to veterinary school as electives.
+Vet schools look favorably on students taking rigorous courses, full course loads each term, and pertinent science and communication courses as electives.
 These include courses in:

 - cell biology